SkipperJann/SkipperJann/README.md

 - 👋 Hi, I’m @SkipperJann
-- 👀 I’m interested in sailing
+- 👀 I’m interested in sailing and staying active mentally and physically
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning html, just moving to CSS
 - 💞️ I’m looking to collaborate on (not yet or other; KF6SDR)
 - 📫 How to reach me -- I'm kinda private